 Guidehouse notes that 87 percent of Part C costs are covered by Part C program revenue, and 108 percent of FES costs are covered by FES program revenue.
 This trend is consistent with feedback received from the Department and providers that revenue shifting may take place between the Part C and FES programs to cover the cost of providing services.
 Barring one provider agency, the Part C cost coverage is lower than the FES coverage across all providers.
 Changes in the number of clients served by the provider in more recent years may explain the anomaly.
 However, the provider survey focused primarily on capturing providers' cost of providing services under the Part C and FES programs.
 While we can glean high-level insights based on minimal data reported by providers, this information warrants further review and discussions with stakeholders.
-While there are no cost coverage standards established for these programs and they are payers of last resort, the review.
+While there are no cost coverage standards established for these programs and they are payers of last resort, the reasons for coverage beyond 100 percent or significantly under the average deserves further review.